-For further information about monitorization of shopping and street activity, please read the "Smartphone detection" section in the Meshlium datasheet:
+For further information about monitoring of shopping and street activity, please read the "Smartphone detection" section in the Meshlium datasheet:

 For further information about vehicle traffic monitoring, please read the "Smartphone detection" section in the Meshlium datasheet:

-We are happy to announce the new version of the software included in Meshlium Scanner (v3.1.4).
-This new version increments from 70% to the 95%* the amount of smartphones, tablets, hands free, and laptops detected by its MAC address by scanning WiFi and Bluetooth signals.
+The last software included in Meshlium Scanner increments from 70% to the 95%* the amount of smartphones, tablets, hands free, and laptops detected by its MAC address by scanning WiFi and Bluetooth signals.

 * Under which conditions do you get a 95% detection rate of devices?
 Read more in the Smartphone detection chapter of the Meshlium Technical Guide